top of page

 Active Investing: A Hands-On Approach

 Active investing involves a hands-on approach to managing investments.
-It typically relies on the expertise of portfolio managers or active participants who actively buy and sell securities in an attempt to outperform the market.
-These investors conduct in-depth analysis, utilize various investment techniques, and make timely decisions based on their assessment of market conditions.
+It typically relies on the expertise of portfolio managers or individual investors who actively buy and sell securities in an attempt to outperform the market.
+In the context of active vs passive investing, this strategy represents the “active” side - one that requires detailed analysis, research, and frequent decision-making based on market trends and economic conditions.

 Pros of Active Investing